 You’ve probably seen ads for Medicare Advantage plans with a “$0 monthly premium.”
 It sounds great, and many plans do offer this.
 The premium is the fixed amount you pay each month to the insurance company to keep your plan active.
 While a $0 premium plan means you won’t owe the private insurance company a monthly fee, it’s very important to remember that you must still pay your monthly Medicare Part B premium to the government.
 This is a common point of confusion, so it’s worth repeating: even with a $0 premium Advantage plan, your Part B premium is not optional.

-Deductibles and Out-of-Pocket Limits
+What to Know About Deductibles and Out-of-Pocket Maximums

 A deductible is the amount of money you have to pay for your health care services before your plan starts to pay.
 For example, if your plan has a $500 deductible, you’ll pay the first $500 of your medical costs yourself.
 After that, you’ll just pay your copay or coinsurance.